TrevorBarns/luxart-vehicle-control/README.md

 3. Remove or Rename stream folder to prevent overriding othe resource's commonmenu.ytd.
 4. Open config.lua and configure to your liking.
 5. Enjoy!

+## Credits:
+Luxart Vehicle Control was an ingenious creation by __Lt.
+Caine__!
+Thank you!
+ELS Clicks added by __Faction__, this added realism pushed me to get into developing in the first place.
+Thank you!